Service and repair of a gold filled Pierce Navigator

 Restoring the Original NASA Moonwatch

-Four months back, convinced that I could repair a broken Omega Speedmaster for less than the cost of a new one, I took a flyer on a collection of parts that was being offered on eBay.
+Four months back, convinced that I could repair a broken Omega Speedmaster for less than the cost of a new one, I took a flyer on a collection of parts that were being offered on eBay.
 The pieces, when assembled, would compile about ninety percent of the watch in question- a 1967 Omega Speedmaster Professional (model no. 145.012-67).
 Still to be acquired would be the dial, bezel, caseback, crown, pushers, and three missing hands.
 Continue reading “Omega Speedmaster Professional”

 Last week I collected the Pierce watch hands in my inventory and set about restoring them to their former glory.
 The hands are carbon steel and have oxidized over the years so the first part of the restoration project was to clean and polish each hand.
 I started by knocking out the luminous compound from the large hour and minute hands then polishing each hand to a mirror finish using a Dremel tool and jeweler’s polish.
 Continue reading “Restoration Work (Part 2)”